 Do you want to capture stunning high-contrast portrait photos with your iPhone?
 High-contrast portrait photography isn’t hard—once you know a few tricks!
-Read on to discover the secrets to shooting incredible high-contrast portraits where the subject really stands out.
+Read on to discover 7 tips for shooting incredible high-contrast portraits where the subject really stands out.
 You won’t be disappointed!

 1. Choose A Light Or Dark Background For High-Contrast Portrait Photography

 Are you looking to take gorgeous high-contrast portrait pictures with your iPhone?

 You might be tempted to begin by selecting a model.

 Instead, start your photography process by choosing a background for your portrait.
 Only then should you choose your model.

 Why should you focus so heavily on the background?

 When shooting high-contrast portraits, the background is extremely important.
 The subject and the background must work together to create a stunning photo.

 And so you must pick the background deliberately.